felixwsiu/SudoSolve/README.md

 * [Setup](#setup)

 ## General info
-Human-like Sudoku solver done in Python with an automatic puzzle solver used on web puzzles
+Human-like Sudoku solver done in Python with an automatic puzzle solver utilizing web scraping

 ## Technologies
 Project is created with: